VasilGVasilev/softuni-React/softuniReact/02. Components-Basic-Idea/NBCallback(arrow(this)).md

             the callback function is the same as the this context outside of it, thus allowing the component's method to be accessed and executed properly.

-            NB
+            NB lexical approach is about putting emphasis on where the function is defined, rather than how it is called reagrding its context, arrow functions do not have their this keyword implicilty defined as function definitions so are more flexbible to manually have their context be set or if not set, search up their enclosing environment upto global

                 - why lexical (bad wording) -> When you define a function and use a variable inside of it, it checks if the variable has been defined in its scope.
 If it is, it uses it!
                 If not, it checks the enclosing scope for that variable definition.
 It keeps checking enclosing scopes until it finds the variable or reaches global scope.
-                Now, function definitions that are not arrow functions define this for you, implicitly.
+                Now, function definitions that are not arrow functions define this keyword for you, implicitly.
-                Thus, they will never check an enclosing scope when you try to use this in their scope (because they find it in their own scope!).
-Arrow functions do NOT define their own this, so they go to the enclosing scope and look for it just as they would with any variable you try to use in their scope.
+                Thus, they will never check an enclosing scope when you try to use this keyword in their scope (because they find it in their own scope!).
+Arrow functions do NOT define their own this keyword, so they go to the enclosing scope and look for it just as they would with any variable you try to use in their scope.